Here are the long awaited photos of all the knits I've been working on. Well, not all, but the highlights.

 The Cabled Kanga Tunic, at long last, is wearable.
 I skipped the pockets in the front because they were a pain in the ass, and this thing is huge enough without adding more stitches onto it.
 Unfortunately, weight loss and gauge issues mean that this only fits with a belt around the waist, but I think it looks cute n'est-ce pas?
 This is also the worst photo of the bunch (light was low) so maybe I'll work on getting a better one.
 Onward!

-Here's the face for Stephanie.
+Here's the face f

 And this is me smizing for Tyra.